The Income Eligibility Requirement for a Veterans Pension Benefits

 If a potential applicant were to call a local VA office, the Veterans Service Representative (VSR) on the phone would typically ask about the amount of household income, the amount of assets and the medical status of the prospective applicant.
-The VSR would check his or her table similar to ours below and if the household income exceeds the MAPR for that particular type of application category, the person calling the office would probably be told there is no benefit.
+The VSR would check his or her table like ours below and if the household income exceeds the MAPR for that application category, the person calling the office would probably be told there is no benefit.
 In many cases this is simply not true.
 Keep in mind, however, some VSR’s are aware of the special medical deduction and may not discourage callers in cases such as these.

 Household income can be reduced to meet the income test under the conditions we have mentioned above.
 This allows households earning $2,000 to $6,000 or more a month to qualify for a Veterans Pension even though their current non-adjusted income does not meet the income test.